-But lower non-reducing sugar content of 5.94 mg/g was recorded with water treatment (12 hours soaking fb 24 hours incubation) (S1).
-This might be due to improved hydrolysis, which converted the nonreducing sugars into reducing sugar and resulted in lower non-reducing sugar.
-This finding was supported by Noorbakhshian $et\ al.\ (2011)$ who opined that enhanced alpha amylase activity during the hydro priming resulted in increased starch hydrolysis, thus improving the reducing sugar with reduced content of non reducing sugars.
-Significantly higher non-reducing sugar of 7.97 mg/g was observed with control (without sett treatment) (S{13}).
+But lower non-reducing sugar content of 5.94 mg/g was recorded with water treatment (12 hours soaking fb 24 hours incubation) ( $S_1$ ).
+This might be due to improved hydrolysis, which converted the non-reducing sugars into reducing sugar and resulted in lower non-reducing sugar.
+This finding was supported by Noorbakhshian et al. (2011) who opined that enhanced alpha amylase activity during the hydro priming resulted in increased starch hydrolysis, thus improving the reducing sugar.
+Significantly higher non-reducing sugar of 7.97 mg/g was observed with control (without sett treatment) ( $S{13}$ ).